laro/Cilia/1 Basics/7 Literals.md

 ## Misc

-- `NullPtr` is the null pointer,
+`NullPtr` is the null pointer,
-    - it is of the type `NullPtrType`,
+it is of the type `NullPtrType`,
-    - explicit cast necessary to convert any pointer to `Int`.
+explicit cast necessary to convert any pointer to `Int`.

-- User Defined Literals
+User Defined Literals
-    - The same rules as in C++.
+with the same rules as in C++.